2017 Buendia Jumbo

 Recently, Paul Heumiller’s game-changing Huge & Exquisite Somogyi came back through the Dream Guitars shop, and this time, having lived with my Buendia awhile, I was eager to try it out.
 Here‘s a clip of what it sounds like today.
 It was still the extraordinary guitar I remembered, but I was surprised and beyond pleased to find that I preferred Leo’s sound.
 Paul and Al had been right.

 In a quest to add a bit more sparkle to a very dark-toned guitar, I recently replaced Leo’s standard bone nut and saddle with those made from the hardest organic material available, West African Hard Ivory (WAHI), harvested legally from the small forest elephants found in west Africa.
 WAHI is hard to find and costly, but fortunately Leo was able to provide nut & saddle blanks, and the work was done by Ken Jones of Mountain Song Guitars.
 I had done this upgrade before with my Circa OM and Bashkin 00, and liked the result, and the experiment also proved successful with the Buendia.
 It now has a bit more crispness and articulation throughout its dynamic range and perhaps a bit more volume as well.
 All organic materials have variation, and it could be that the original bone nut and saddle were less hard than they could have been.
-At any rate, I now feel that the potential in the Buendia’s tone has been maximized.
+At any rate, I now feel that the brightness end of the Buendia’s tonal spectrum has been maximized.

 Having lived with the WAHI nut & saddle for nearly two months, I can’t get over how such a small, but noticeable change can so profoundly affect my satisfaction with an instrument.
 The cost of the materials and labor were significant, so this was a bit of an expensive gamble, but I’d had good results before and so I took a chance.
 The resulting tone has just enough additional sparkle and volume to captivate me anew and make me linger with it, enjoying and rediscovering its voice.
 It doesn’t sound like a different guitar, just a better, more interesting version of itself.
 It’s the voice it was meant to have.
 I’ve fallen in love with its tone all over again, and feel like the upgrade was unquestionably worth it.